[1] 10

 - This makes it easy to work with version control systems and share code.

-Quarto is designed as a Command Line Interface in the Terminal window but is also integrated into RStudio and works in JupyterLab , VS Code, and Text Editors.
+Quarto is designed as a Command Line Interface in the Terminal window but is also integrated into RStudio and works in JupyterLab , Positron, VS Code, and Text Editors.

 - Users can use Quarto to convert (render) their plain text notebook files into multiple formats.